jackdesert/whatwasthatword/README.md

   * Allow plurals to be singularized and match
   * Better pronunciation for Oedipus
   * Put it in my portfolio
-  * Add a route for /reset that clears words for that user
   * Get "twirp" to work (twerp works fine)
   * Fix so that after hitting "back" from listening to mp3, most recent word shows up